Does Guardian offer Guarantees?

 Can pesticide applications harm dogs and cats?

-No, not if label instructions are followed.
-All pesticides are carefully tested before they can be registered by the Environmental Protection Agency (EPA) and before they are sold.
-Part of this testing includes determining possible effects on non-target organisms such as pets.
-Pesticides which pose an unacceptable risk to non-target organisms cannot be registered.
-Of course, you should follow the same re-entry procedures for cats and dogs as is recommended for humans.
-Wait until the treated area dries before walking on or touching treated areas.
+No, not if label instructions are followed correctly.
+All pesticides are carefully tested before it can be registered wtih the Environmental Protection Agency (EPA) and before they can be sold.
+Part of this testing includes determining possible effects on non-target animals and organisms.
+Pesticides which pose an unacceptable risk to non-target animals or organisms cannot be registered.
+Of course, you should follow the same procedures after a treatment for cats and dogs as is recommended for humans.
+Wait until the treated area is dry before walking on or touching the treated areas.

 How do we know that these products aren’t harmful to humans or wildlife?

-The pesticide industry is one of the most highly regulated industries in the United States.
-Before a product is registered by the Environmental Protection Agency, it must be rigorously tested for potential human health and environmental effects.
+The pesticide industry is very highly regulated.
+Before a product is registered by the Environmental Protection Agency, it must be rigorously tested for potential human health and environmental effects, including effects on non-targent animals and organisims.
 This process can take up to 10 years and involve up to 120 different tests and studies.
-Today, manufacturers may invest as much as $20 to $30 million or more in product testing before a new pesticide ever comes to the market.
-These tests are required, designed and reviewed by EPA scientists and are conducted according to EPA standards.
+Today, manufacturers can invest as much as $50 million in product testing before a new pesticide ever comes to the market.
+These tests are not only required, they are designed and reviewed by EPA scientists and must be conducted according to EPA standards.